Hot Summer in the City (1976)

 Starring: Lisa Baker, Duke Johnson, Shorty Roberts, Stitch Umbas, Coke Cain, and Black Orchid.

 Named after The Lovin' Spoonful song and allegedly directed by "the first female director of triple x films" - Gail Palmer, under the pseudonymous tile "The Hare".
-I say "allegedly" because until recently it was a little bit of a mystery as to who was truly behind the camera during the production of Hot Summer in the City, or any film that Gail Palmer was credited with.
-It appears that "The Hare" is something of a collaborative/collective pseudonym for Gail and her long term partner; porn king and strip club magnate, Harry Mohney.
-With Harry bankrolling the production and Gail writing the script (credited as T. James White) as well as stepping in to rally the cast and actually direct the scenes.
+I say "allegedly" because until recently it was a bit of a mystery as to who was truly behind the camera during the production of Hot Summer in the City, or any other Gail Palmer production.
+It appears that "The Hare" is something of a collaborative/collective pseudonym for Gail and her long term partner; porn king and strip club magnate, Harry Mohney, with the production being bankrolled by Harry and Gail writing the script (credited as T. James White) as well as stepping in to rally the cast and direct the action.

-For those with eagle-eyes you can spot an act of self-reference, or shameless self promotion, by glimpsing the movie's title on a theatre marquee during the opening moments of Gail Palmer's Candy Goes to Hollywood (1979).
-Moments later you can also spot the theatrical poster adoring a wall of a cinema lobby, and what a poster it is with one of the most outlandish and obscene taglines I've ever come across!
+For those with eagle-eyes you can spot an act of shameless self promotion, glimpsing the movie's title on a theatre marquee during the opening moments of Gail Palmer's Candy Goes to Hollywood (1979), and seconds later you can also spot the theatrical poster adorning a wall of a cinema lobby.
+And, what a poster it is with one of the most outlandish and obscene taglines you'll ever come across!

 A couple years ago, I gave a rundown of Hot Summer in the City to a guy at work, a different person to the Water Power "incident", and he came back to me a few days later saying it blew his mind.
-He'd never seen an old porno flick and it had greatly surpassed his expectations.
-I was genuinely surprised to hear how much he liked it because it is far from an amazing, or well-made movie.
-It's a good roughie that is very much of its time.
+He'd never seen an old porno flick and it surpassed his expectations, I was genuinely surprised to hear how much he liked it.

-The film is about a group of militant black activists, similar, in essence, to the Black Panthers, who kidnap a young white girl named Debbie (Lisa Baker).
-Debbie comes home and finds her mum getting bonked by two men, horrified and confused, she leaves home in the dead of night, crossing paths with the carload of Panthers.
-They abduct Debbie and hold her hostage, subjecting her servitude and all kinds of terrible sexual violence.
-There's a few twists and turns along the way; race war plots conceived by a white man, jealousy, and Stockholm syndrome.
-Fortunately, Debbie survives her ordeal and the leader of the group Duke (Duke Johnson) appears to fall a little bit in love with her, or at least begins to care enough for her wellbeing that after the finale, he lets her go.
+So what's it about?
+A group of militant black activists, à la the Black Panthers, kidnap a young white girl named Debbie (Lisa Baker) and hold her hostage for several days.
+Debbie comes home and finds her mum getting bonked by two dudes, horrified and confused, she leaves home in the dead of night, crossing paths with the carload of Panthers.
+They snatch Debbie and take her to a ramshackle cabin, keeping her hostage and committing her to a perverse lifestyle of servitude, and further subject her to a gamut of sexual assaults.
+There's a few twists and turns along the way; race war plots conceived by The Man (Tony Rizzi), Jody's growing jealousy, and a development of Stockholm syndrome.
+Mercifully, Debbie survives her ordeal thanks to leader of the group Duke (Duke Johnson), who appears to harbour feelings of affection for the heroine, saving her at the last moment from a murderously jealous Jody (Black Orchid), and eventually letting her walk free.

 "He's mine, I'll kill you if you touch him.
 It won't be fast like it'll be nice and easy, so you can feel it all the way down to white hell" - Jody (Black Orchid)

-On a technical level the film is shot in the simplest manner; very little flair or creativity - save for a few nice closeups; it is all very amateurish and it wouldn't be at all surprising if I missed a visible boom mic.
-The exterior set looks like a relatively idyllic, pleasant and peaceful log cabin; the interior, if indeed it is the true shooting location, is thoroughly depressing.
-The walls are of cheap plywood boards, it's ugly and claustrophobic which goes a small way to help emphasise Debby's plight.
-It also gives the film a distinct aesthetic; memorable and uniquely "rough", lending a certain amount of credence to the plot, with the activists hiding from the law and prying eyes in a rundown grassroots hideout.
+On a technical level Hot Summer is amateurish, scenes are shot with very little flair, or creativity - save for a few well-framed closeups; it's all very simplistic, and it's the sort of production where you'll likely spot a visible boom mic.
+The majority of the action all happens at the cabin, the exterior appears idyllic, but the interior (unlikely that's the same location) is thoroughly depressing.
+The walls are cheap plywood boards, it's ugly and claustrophobic, emphasising the despair and misery of Debby's plight.
+The grimness adds a distinct aesthetic to the film; memorable and uniquely "rough", lending a certain amount of credence to the plot, with the activists hiding from the law and prying eyes in a rundown grassroots hideout, and the hidden acts of debauchery they perpetrate.

-The film boasts an incredible unlicensed soundtrack with The Lovin' Spoonful song of the same name as the theme song, the rest of the movie is filled with likes of The Doors, The Beach Boys, The Supremes, The Four Tops, and The Shangri-Las.
-I'd imagine the soundtrack could be the main prohibitive reason for any future releases on disc.
+One of the coolest things about Hot Summer in the City is the incredible (unlicensed) soundtrack with The Lovin' Spoonful song of the same name as a theme song, the rest is filled with likes of The Doors, The Beach Boys, The Supremes, The Four Tops, and The Shangri-Las.
+I'd imagine the soundtrack is the most prohibitive reason for any future releases on disc.

-Hot Summer in the City is a lot of things: cheap, inept, scuzzy, rough, gooey (crikey! those slow-mo cumshots), and much like other hardcore roughies of the era, it exhibits extremely questionable morals.
+Hot Summer in the City is a lot of things: cheap, inept, scuzzy, rough, even gooey, and much like other hardcore roughies of the era, exhibits extremely questionable morals.
 Namely rape for the sake of entertainment, it appears to be such a prevalent plot device in '70s pornos that it almost seems "normalised"; I'm looking at you Pretty Peaches (1978), and while it can be argued that to some degree they can play into the notion of "rape fantasies", the utilisation of sexual assault, though fictitious, as a means/excuse to show explicit sex will always be morally questionable/reprehensible.

 Hot Summer in the City is no exception, but if you're an avid film-nut who's got no qualms about subject matter, or one who already possesses a predilection for hardcore roughies from the Golden Age of Pornography, this can be a lot of fun.
-Boasting an insane soundtrack, a cast of quirky and unique characters, it's certainly worthy of seeking out and giving a shot!
+Boasting an insane soundtrack, a cast of quirky and unique characters, it's worthy of seeking out.

 For a super in-depth and comprehensive article about Gail Palmer and the production of Hot Summer in the City, check out The Rialto Report.